clarkfitzg/junkyard/julia/notes.md

----
-layout: post
-title: notes as I start to learn Julia
-date: 2020-06-04 10:20
-comments: false
-categories: julia
----

-_This seems to be morphing into a story about moving to Julia from R.
+_This seems to be morphing into a story about moving to Julia from R._
-Perhaps I should move it somewhere else._

 I've been curious about the Julia programming language for many years, and have decided to sit down and actually start learning it.
 These are my notes as I read the [official documentation](https://docs.julialang.org/en/v1/).

+## Community

+I found the modern social stack (Slack, discord, and Github) supporting the software stack friendly and helpful.
+I've already decided that I want to commit to being involved with the language and software development, so I took the time to make a pull request to improve the documentation.
+It was painless.

 ## Questions